 Network Layer

-The Network layer is responsible for logical addressing and routing — getting packets from the source network to the destination network, even if they are on opposite sides of the planet.
-This is where IP addresses live.
-Routers are the defining device at Layer 3: they examine the destination IP address of each packet and decide which interface to forward it through.
+The Network layer owns logical addressing and routing.
+Its job is moving packets from the source network to the destination network, even across the planet.
+IP addresses live here.
+Routers are the defining Layer 3 device.
+They read each packet’s destination IP and choose the right outgoing interface.

-Protocols: IPv4, IPv6, ICMP (ping, traceroute), ARP (sometimes classified here, sometimes at Layer 2), OSPF, BGP
+Protocols: IPv4, IPv6, ICMP (ping, traceroute), OSPF, BGP.
+ARP is sometimes classified here and sometimes at Layer 2.

 Devices: Routers, Layer 3 switches

-When you would think about this layer: A device cannot reach anything outside its own subnet.
-You check: does it have a valid IP address?
+When you think about this layer: A device cannot reach anything outside its own subnet.
+Check the basics.
+Does it have a valid IP address?
 Is it a public or private IP?
 Is the subnet mask correct?
-Is there a default gateway configured, and is the gateway reachable?
-These are all Layer 3 questions.
+Is the default gateway configured and reachable?
+All Layer 3 questions.

 Related tools & articles: My IP Address • Subnet Calculator • Subnetting for Beginners • How to Troubleshoot Network Connectivity